 You’re not going to like this, but the only way you’re going to know how long you should run a competition for your business, your audience and your service or product is to actually run a competition.
 Track and measure everything (hello Google Analytics) and test, test then test some more.

 OK, so it may not have been the definitive answer you came here looking for, but if you carefully consider your prize value, complexity of your entry method, overall competition goal, aim for between two weeks and three months then test, track and measure what worked for your competition, you’ll have the perfect competition duration tailor-made for your business in no time.

-Obviously, years of practice gives us an unfair advantage at picking the Goldilocks duration for your giveaway that’s juuuuust right, so if you need a helping hand, why not book in a FREE chat with one of our giveaway gurus?
+Obviously, years of practice gives us an unfair advantage at picking the Goldilocks duration for your giveaway that’s juuuuust right, so if you need a helping hand, why not book in a FREE strategy session with one of our giveaway gurus?